tomysaman/learning-notes/mac/mac-setup.md

 To revert, use `delete` instead of `write`.
 To check use `read` instead of `write`.
 A compact setting is likely to be 6 and 5, and a "normal" setting is like to be 12 and 8.

+You also need to restart MacOS for this to take effect.

 # Install Software